• Skip to primary navigation

 Program Graduations

-The majority of programs (71%) indicated that they did not extend their graduation dates.
-For those 21% of programs (N=70 programs) that extended graduation rates, most of these programs (78%) extended their graduation dates for 6 months or less.
+The majority of programs (83.5%, N=152) indicated that they did not extend their graduation dates in 2020 or in winter or spring 2021.
+For those 16.5% of programs (N=54 programs) that extended graduation rates, most of these programs (80%) individualized their graduation extensions to meet student needs.

 Academic Education Changes

-In terms of temporary changes made in academic content of programs, almost all programs (98%) experienced a change in delivery method, reflecting the transition from in-person to online.
-The least changed elements of academic content were program level assessments and program length.
+In terms of temporary changes made in academic education requirements, most programs (76.5%) experienced a change in delivery method, reflecting the transition from in-person to online.
+The least changed elements of academic content were program length (5.9%) and graduation requirements (3.9%).

 Clinical Education Changes

-Programs made several changes in clinical education to accommodate the needs of students, from changes in delivery methods to changes in grading policies.
-As was the case with academic changes, most programs (92%) noted that changes were made to delivery method.
-These changes were followed closely by changes in the use of simulation (89%).
+Programs made several changes in clinical education to accommodate the needs of students.
+As was the case with academic changes, most programs (85%) noted that changes were made to delivery method (e.g., telepractice).
+These changes were followed closely by changes in the use of simulation (72%) and the use of telesupervision (69%).

 About ASHA